Connectors

 Three commands against one opencode session (v1.17.3) with the DefenseClaw bridge plugin loaded: (1) `echo hello` runs through as action=allow / severity=NONE and prints `hello`; (2) `chmod 777 /tmp/dc_test` trips a CRITICAL finding → the bridge's tool.execute.before hook throws new Error(reason), so opencode aborts the tool and strikes the command out without ever running it; (3) `cat /etc/shadow` raises another sensitive-file finding.
 Each tool.execute.before / tool.execute.after event streams into the Splunk Connector Activity dashboard filtered to connector=opencode on the right.

 No opencode.json edit, no shell shim.
 Local plugins under ~/.config/opencode/plugins/ are loaded automatically, so installing the connector is just writing one file.
 The bridge uses the runtime's global fetch, so it needs no npm dependencies (and never triggers a bun install).
-Because the mechanism is a JavaScript plugin rather than a shell script, OpenCode is cross-platform — including Windows — without the native defenseclaw-gateway hook entrypoint used by the other hook connectors on Windows.
+The JavaScript plugin is supported on macOS and Linux.
+The DefenseClaw OpenCode integration is not certified on Windows.

 Setup